 “We try to make all of our programs entertaining, so they’ll never know that they were busy learning something on their days off,” Sanders said.

 Thanks to the 1/8th-Cent Conservation Sales Tax collected through Amendment 75 to Arkansas’s Constitution, activities and educational opportunities at AGFC nature and education centers are free to enjoy.
 By fostering the next generation of outdoors enthusiast, the AGFC and its partners keep The Natural State true to its name.
-Proceeds from the tax also are critical in habitat management, fisheries conservation and establishing new publically accessible lands and waters to enjoy the outdoors.
+Proceeds from the tax also are critical in habitat management, fisheries conservation and establishing new publicly accessible lands and waters to enjoy the outdoors.

 Visit agfc.com/naturecenters to find a nature or education center near you and see what they have planned.